reediculous456/Reediculous-Cogs/verifier/README.md

 - If the new member answers all questions correctly, they are assigned a specified role.
 - Includes a command for users to manually trigger the verification process.
 - Administrative commands for setting the role and managing the questions.
+- Support for "sticky" questions that are always asked first.

 ## Caveats